A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Experiments and Results

 \subsubsection{Objective Evaluation}

-We first compare our translation model with the original GLAT to prove its performance improvement.
-Models with different optimization methods applied are evaluated using the standard metrics in MT, BLEU \cite{papineni2002bleu}.
-Then we prove the inference speed advantage of our model by measuring its real-time factor (RTF).
-Results are presented in Table 1.
+We first compare the performance of the translation model with each optimization trick proposed in Section 2.2.2 to 2.2.5 using BLEU \cite{papineni2002bleu}.
+The models include original GLAT model (baseline), GLAT with each trick and proposed GLAT model with all tricks.
+Besides, an AT translation model is trained as another baseline.
+Real-time factor (RTF) is used for inference speed calculation.
+The results are shown in Table 1.

-Our model improves 2.56 BLEU compared to the baseline GLAT model, and can infer approximately 20 times faster than the baseline autoregressive model.
-By introducing the translated text pairs in data augmentation, our model improves 1.79 BLEU.
-In addition, it is also robust on different sentence lengths and no longer suffers from duplicated characters problems.
-Supervising to train the model by GIZA++ alignment loss brings progress of 0.67 BLEU.
-We present the attention weight matrices with and without the alignment loss in Figure 4.
-The original GLAT model generates attention weights with ambiguous and incorrect character-level correspondence.
-While with the alignment loss, the model can output attention weights with higher similarity to the target alignment matrix and transform the original character-level alignment into word-level alignment.
-Other methods also have positive gains in terms of model size and objective performance.
-Calculating the attention in multi-branch help improve 0.36 BLEU while reducing the model size by approximately 7\%.
+Overall, the proposed model improves 2.56 BLEU compared to the baseline GLAT model.
+By introducing data augmentation, the model improves 1.79 BLEU and we find it more robust on inputs with different lengths and no longer suffers from producing duplicated characters.
+Training the model with a supervised alignment loss brings an improvement of 0.67 BLEU, and the attention weight matrices with and without the alignment loss are shown in Figure 4.
+The original attention weights have ambiguous and incorrect character-level correspondence, but the model with alignment loss produces attention weights with meaningful word-level correspondence.
+Multi-branch and word segmentation embedding help improve 0.36 and 0.44 BLEU respectively and reduce the model size by approximately 7\%.
+Besides, compared with the AT translation model, the proposed model has a close BLEU score performance but an approximately 20 times faster inference speed.